Robert Polidori: Life and career

 Robert Polidori was born in 1951 in Montreal, Quebec, Canada, to a French-Canadian mother and a Corsican father.
 At age 9, Polidori's family moved to the United States where his father worked as an engineer at Air Force bases and NASA installations.
 He grew up in Seattle, southern California, New Orleans, and Cocoa Beach, and first attended university in Florida in 1969.
 During his freshman year Polidori saw Michael Snow's film Wavelength (1967 film) and, inspired to study filmmaking, moved to New York City.
 The following year, he was hired by the legendary Jonas Mekas and worked as the theatre manager of the Anthology Film Archives.
-During this time, Polidori worked on four experimental films, exhibited in 1975 at the Whitney Museum of American Art.
+During this time, Polidori worked on four experimental films.
+He exhibited in 1975 at the Whitney Museum of American Art.
 In 1980 he graduated with a Masters of Arts in film from State University of New York (Buffalo).

 Polidori became interested in still photography while editing film frame-by-frame.
-Inspired by Frances Yates' description in The Art of Memory of mnemonic systems requiring the memorization of empty rooms, he purchased a large-format camera in 1982 and photographed abandoned and apartments on New York's Lower East Side.
-In 1983 he moved to Paris and, interested in how empty spaces revealed history, began to document the restoration of Château de Versailles as a symbol of "society’s superego".
+Inspired by Frances Yates' description in The Art of Memory of mnemonic systems requiring the memorization of empty rooms, he purchased a large-format camera in 1982 and photographed abandoned apartments on New York's Lower East Side.
+In 1983, he moved to Paris and, interested in how empty spaces revealed history, and began to document the restoration of Château de Versailles as a symbol of "society’s superego".
 In the late 1990s Polidori was engaged by The New Yorker to photograph Havana's decaying architectural heritage and joined the magazine as a staff photographer in 1998.
 Images from his Cuban series were later published in Havana (2001) by Steidl Verlag.
 Also interested in inner-city habitats or "auto-constructed" growth, Polidori recorded the favelas of Rio de Janeiro, urban sprawl of Brasilia, construction boom in Dubai, and slums of Mumbai.
 In May 2001, he photographed the closed Chernobyl nuclear power plant and nearby ghost town of Pripyat, Ukraine, and these images were later published as Zones of Exclusion – Pripyat and Chernobyl (2003).
 In 2002 Polidori was commissioned to photograph Detroit's Michigan Central Station for Metropolis (architecture magazine).
 Described by editor Martin C. Pedersen as "a keen observer of the built world", the magazine later published his urban images as Robert Polidori's Metropolis (2005).